 COVID-Safe Marshals (CSM) are a new and important role aimed at ensuring workplaces are always COVID-Safe.
-The CSM is responsible for monitoring PL's compliance with this COVID-Safe Plan along with an additional industry obligations.
+The CSM is responsible for monitoring PL's compliance with this COVID-Safe Plan along with an additional industry obligation.
 CSM's provide support to employees to follow the COVID-Safe Plan and look for continuous improvement in the plan's execution.

-21 Industry Restart Guidelines: Physical Recreation Indoor and Outdoor, Victorian State Government, 22 November 2020.
+&lt;sup>21 Industry Restart Guidelines: Physical Recreation Indoor and Outdoor, Victorian State Government, 26 February 2021.